thechoppergroup/scoutahead-public/_faqs/3--how-do-i-fill-out-a-review.md

 ---

 Whether you're reviewing yourself or someone else, the process is easy.
-You read descriptive evaluation statements and then select a rating between 1 and 5 to communicate how strongly you agree with each statement.
+You read descriptive evaluation statements and then select along a range as to how strongly you agree with each statement as it relates to the person being reviewed.